Blog Post

 PR podcasts provide amplified online visibility

 Podcasting is a great outlet to support online marketing.
-Podcasts can compliment a PR campaign as there are multiple hosting platforms that podcasts are posted to.
+Podcasts can complement a PR campaign as there are multiple hosting platforms that podcasts are posted to.
 For example, an episode can be posted on Spotify, Apple Podcasts, Google Podcast, and many more.

 In addition to audio format, podcasts are now recorded with video and brands post their podcasts on video streaming platforms like YouTube.